Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/CommonDataModel.md

 ## CDM Tables

-All CDM Tables are formed as objects and are defined in `coconnect/cdm/objects`, inheriting from a base class (`Base`, defined in `base.py`):
+All CDM Tables are formed as objects and are defined in `coconnect/cdm/objects`, inheriting from a base class (`DestinationTable`, defined in `common.py`):

    * [Person](/CoConnectTools/Person.md)
    * [Condition Occurrence](/CoConnectTools/ConditionOccurrence.md)